 In simplest terms, prepositional phrases consist of a preposition and an object of a preposition.
 Prepositions are indeclinable words that introduce the object of a prepositional phrase.
 Indeclinable words are words that have only one possible form.
 For example, below is a preposition, but belows or belowing are not possible forms of below.

-The noun phrase or pronoun that follows the preposition is called the object of the preposition.
-For example, behind the couch is a prepositional phrase where behind is the preposition and the noun phrase the couch acts as the object of the preposition.
-Sometimes adjectives are used to further modify the object of the preposition, as in behind the big old smelly green couch.
+The noun phrase or pronoun that follows the preposition is called the subject of the preposition.
+For example, behind the couch is a prepositional phrase where behind is the preposition and the noun phrase the couch acts as the subject of the preposition.
+Sometimes adjectives are used to further modify the subject of the preposition, as in behind the big old smelly green couch.